 An entirely iPhone-free Apple Watch experience is not a question of if, but when.
-With its slimmer bezels and bigger displays, the Apple Watch 7 is shaping up to be the most usable standalone smartwatch yet.
+With its slimmer bezels and bigger displays, the Apple Watch 7 is the most usable standalone smartwatch yet.

 Apple’s latest smartwatch is mostly an incremental upgrade from the Apple Watch 6, maintaining an 18-hour battery life, the same CPU and adding no new health features.
-But the enlarged display is already proving a game-changer in my short time with Series 7.
-It adapts wearable computing for more everyday applications, making it practical to be productive from your wrist.
+But the enlarged display is game-changer, and makes it difficult to return to previous-generation models.
+The Series 7's big screen adapts wearable computing for more everyday applications, making it practical to be productive from your wrist.

 Starting price: $399